ftctechnh/ftc_app/README.md

 *   An *I2cDeviceClient* class that wraps I2cDevice instances and makes them easy to use by handling read-vs-write mode switches and attendant waits automatically and transparently.
 Just call read8() or write8() (and friends) to read and write device registers and the rest is taken care of.
+    Note that I2cDeviceClient is decoupled from the SynchronousOpMode work, in that one need not be using SynchronousOpMode to use I2cDeviceClient.
-*   A class that provides a clean interface to the *Bosch BNO055 absolute position sensor*, allowing teams to make easy use of the AdaFruit breakout board which incorporates that sensor module.
+*   A class that built on I2cDeviceClient that provides a clean interface to the *Bosch BNO055 absolute position sensor*, allowing teams to make easy use of the AdaFruit breakout board which incorporates that sensor module.
 Features of this sensor include a gyro that does rate integration in hardware to provide robust and accurate angular position indications, and a robust separation of acceleration into gravity and linear-motion-induced components.
 The class builds on the latter to provide linear velocity and position indications using integration in software.